 The MSOM Comprehensive Exam includes two parts: 1) Video and PowerPoint presentation uploaded by the student prior to the 2) Oral Interview portion of the exam.
 The oral interview piece of the exam will be scheduled for 30 minutes.

 Your first step is to apply to take the exam.
-Once you have been approved as eligible to take the comp exam, you will be added to a Blackboard course where you will submit a presentation and video using the steps below.
+Once you have been approved as eligible to take the comp exam, you will be added to a Blackboard course.

 Comprehensive Exam Steps:

 STEP 1: Apply for the comprehensive exam

 - After you apply, your Advisor will review your course history to make sure you are eligible, then email you with information about what to do next.
 At this time, you will be added to the Blackboard course for your comprehensive exam.

 - To be eligible, a student must have completed/fulfilled all pre-reqs, the 4 core courses, and a total of 8 graduate classes (including the 4 core courses but not including transfer credit) in order to be eligible.
 Must also have a 3.0 graduate GPA.

 STEP 2: Complete a WebEx Test session, and upload the screenshot to Blackboard